Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: A2: Topologically protected edge-state and Floquet topological insulators

-where $w$ determines the spatial width of phase transition region which defines the width of the bound state.
+where $w$ determines the spatial width of the phase transition region which defines the width of the bound state.
 The variation of the hopping angle in the Rydberg system could be realized by different sets of exciting lasers or by applying space-dependent Stark-shift using an external field.
+The variation of the hopping angle $\theta$ shown by the red arrow in Fig.~\ref{Fig_TopolEnergy}a requires 4V/m electric field for an $\Omega/2\pi=2$MHz laser exciting $100S$ Rydberg state.
 Fig.~\ref{Fig_TopolEnergy}c(d) shows the walker's wave-function after 100 steps for the cases with (without) the phase transition.
 The walker is initialized at $x=0$ in both cases.
-In Fig.~\ref{Fig_TopolEnergy}c the positive and negative sites have different winding numbers.
-This would lead to the topological phase transition and hence forms bound state at the centre.
+In Fig.~\ref{Fig_TopolEnergy}c, the positive and negative sites have different winding numbers.
+This would lead to the topological phase transition and hence form bound state at the centre.
 In Fig.~\ref{Fig_TopolEnergy}d, the evolution is adiabatic (i.e. there is no crossing of the phase boundary) and no population traps at the centre.